 We are proud of the high degree of collegiality and mutual support that we have developed within the Conservatoire, across an impressively broad spectrum of practice-based and scholarly research.

-Much of our research work, beyond the major Funded Projects, tends to cluster into informal groupings, which provide the opportunity for specialists to interact with and enrich each other's work, as well as collaborating with other researchers, performers and organisations across the UK and internationally.
-Examples of such groupings include:
+Much of our research work, beyond the major Funded Projects, is grouped into clusters, which provide the opportunity for specialists to interact with and enrich each other's work, as well as collaborating with other researchers, performers and organisations across the UK and internationally:

 Our historical, critical, editorial and analytical research in music extends over an unusually broad range for the conservatoire sector (with its main activities grouped into three clusters):

 - Medieval theory and notation (Prof Ronald Woodley, Dr Jeffrey Dean and David Lewis: see Funded Projects)

-- French 20th-century music, especially Messiaen and Ravel (Prof Christopher Dingle and Prof Deborah Mawer)
+- French 20th-century music, especially Les Six, Ravel, Messiaen and Jolivet (Prof Christopher Dingle, Prof Deborah Mawer, Dr Rachel Moore)